MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/gpu-partitioning.md

 - NVIDIA L40
 - NVIDIA L40S

 We recommend that you work with your Original Equipment Manufacturer (OEM) partners and GPU Independent Hardware Vendors (IHVs) to plan, order, and set up the systems for your desired workloads with the appropriate configurations and necessary software.
-However, we support more GPUs if you want to use GPU acceleration via Discrete Device Assignment (DDA) or GPU passthrough.
+However, we support more GPUs if you want to use GPU acceleration via Discrete Device Assignment (DDA).
 Reach out to your OEM partners and IHVs to get a list of GPUs that support DDA.
 For more information about using GPU acceleration via DDA, see [Discrete Device Assignment (DDA)](deploy/Deploying-graphics-devices-using-dda.md).

 For best performance, we recommend that you create a homogeneous configuration for GPUs across all the servers in your cluster.
 A homogeneous configuration consists of installing the same make and model of the GPU, and configuring the same partition count in the GPUs across all the servers in the cluster.
 For example, in a cluster of two servers with one or more GPUs installed, all the GPUs must have the same make, model, and size.
 The partition count on each GPU must also match.